 4. Teach kids the difference between being ‘together’ and ‘on your own.’

 The safety rules are different when you are together and when you are on your own.
 For younger kids, ‘together’ means being very close by their own adults who are paying attention to what they are doing.
-A child sitting on the front porch while Mom goes inside, even just for a minute, is on his own.
-A teen in a crowded store is together with people who can help her.
-A teen in an empty part of a mall is on her own.
+A child sitting on the front porch while their adult goes inside, even just for a minute, is on their own.
+A teen in a crowded store is together with people who can help if there is a safety problem.
+A teen in an empty part of a mall is on their own.

 5. Teach kids about personal information.